cerberustesting/cerberus-core/docker/compositions/cerberus-tomcat-mysql/README.md

-# cerberus-glassfish-mysql Cerberus Docker compositions
+# cerberus-tomcat-mysql Cerberus Docker compositions

 [Cerberus](http://www.cerberus-testing.org/) is an user-friendly automated testing framework.

-Here you will find information about the `cerberus-glassfish-mysql` Docker composition
+Here you will find information about the `cerberus-tomcat-mysql` Docker composition

-## cerberus-glassfish-mysql
+## cerberus-tomcat-mysql

 The `cerberus-tomcat-mysql` Docker composition runs Cerberus under the Tomcat application server and a [MySQL](https://www.mysql.com/) database.